 I like to serve this coconut shrimp with Thai sweet chili sauce for dipping.
 It's an excellent appetizer to serve at parties.
-If you want to turn it into a meal, you can serve these shrimp with roasted broccoli or Brussels sprouts and steamed jasmine or brown rice.
+If you want to turn it into a meal, you can serve these shrimp with air fryer zucchini, roasted broccoli or Brussels sprouts and steamed jasmine or brown rice.
 You can also try my Quinoa Fried "Rice" or Cold Sesame Noodles.

 More tasty air fryer recipes

 Air Fryer Coconut Shrimp

 - 1 pound extra large shrimp (21-26 count, peeled and deveined with tails attached)